v6cord/VVVVVV/FEATURES.md

 - `untilmusic()` - wait until the current track has finished fading in or out

 - `puntilmusic()` - `untilmusic()` with `pdelay()`

+- Edentity conveyors no longer have tile 1s underneath them